RichardBradley/liquibase.github.com/documentation/column.md

     </tr>
     <tr>
       <td>value</td>
       <td>Value to set the column to.
-The value will be surrounded by quote marks and nested quote marks will be escaped.</td>
+The value will be surrounded by quote marks and nested quote marks will be escaped.
+Please note that setting the "value" attribute will set all rows existing to the specified value without modifying the column default.
+Setting the "defaultValue" attribute will specify a default value for the column.</td>
     </tr>
     <tr>
       <td>computed</td>